pbamotra/website/_posts/2018-08-30-default-japanese-fonts-for-linux.md

 the Noto Sans Mono CJK JP font could be matched quite early, which doesn't look great for English characters.

 To combat this, you could not specify a monospace font, or you could edit the system configuration at `/etc/fonts/conf.d/65-nonlatin.conf`.

+I find it's a lot easier having the `~/.config/` folder though, since I can sync it with [the rest of my dotfiles](https://github.com/bennetthardwick/dotfiles).

 ## Input Method